-In common with other independent schools Saint Ronan's School has, over the years, invested its surpluses into maintaining the fabric of the estate and improving the educational facilities.
-At the year-end, St Ronan's had total funds of £3,864,211 all of which, bar £1,926, was unrestricted.
-This fund is analysed on page 21 and is principally composed of £4,495,321 of fixed assets offset by debt.
+In common with other independent schools, Saint Ronan's School has, over the years, invested its surpluses into maintaining the fabric of the estate and improving the educational facilities.
+At the year-end, St Ronan's had total funds of £3,665,277, all of which was unrestricted (2021: £4,044,337 total funds, of which £4,042,411 was unrestricted).
+This fund is analysed on page 29 and is principally composed of £4,544,830 (2021: £4,495,321) of fixed assets offset by debt.

 The Governors manage and monitor the financial strength and reserves of the School on a termly basis via management accounts and cash flow forecasts prepared by the Bursar.
-Financial budgets and forecasts have been prepared for the periods to 31st July 2026.
-A key component of the School's financial performance is pupil numbers, which continued to be at a high level in September 2021 thereby providing a high degree of certainty for a positive financial operating result in the financial year to 31 July 2022.
+Financial budgets and forecasts have been prepared for the periods to 31st July 2027.
+A key component of the School's financial performance is pupil numbers, which continued to be at a high level in September 2022 thereby providing a high degree of certainty for a positive financial operating result in the financial year to 31 July 2023.
 The School holds a cash reserve and an overdraft facility to ensure that there are sufficient liquid funds available to meet any shortfall arising from short term fluctuations in its income and expenditure operating models and to give sufficient time to take the necessary corrective action.
-The Governors have set a policy of holding a cash reserve to ensure that there are sufficient liquid funds available to help deal with any unexpected longer term financial stress.
+The Governors have set a policy of building up a cash reserve to ensure that there are sufficient liquid funds available to help deal with any unexpected financial stress in the future.

-As such, in making their going concern assessment the Governors have considered a period of at least 12 months following the date of approval of this report and determined that there are no material uncertainties about the School's ability to continue as a going concern.
+In making their going concern assessment the Governors have considered a period of at least 12 months following the date of approval of this report and determined that there are no material uncertainties about the School's ability to continue as a going concern.